What is a Nanopublication

 With nanopublications, it is possible to disseminate individual data as independent publications with or without an accompanying research article.
 Furthermore, because nanopublications can be attributed and cited, they provide incentives for researchers to make their data available in standard formats that drive data accessibility and interoperability.

-A nanopublication has two basic elements:
+A nanopublication has three basic elements (aka named graphs):